-At the end of your fiscal year, you can produce the reports needed for your year-end accounts.
-The year-end procedure is a simple process.
-You don't need to produce any journals or move values to your profit and loss account.
-All you need to do is to produce the reports required by your accountant and then change your year end date.
+At the end of your fiscal year, produce the reports required by your accountant, close your accounts, and then change your year end date.
 You can also lock down your fiscal year so that no one can enter transactions in a previous year once your accounts are complete.

-Before producing your year-end reports and changing your fiscal year, verify that you have entered all of your transactions up to and including the last day of the year.
+Before closing your year, be sure that you've entered all of your transactions up to and including the last day of the year.
 If you run any month-end procedures (for example, posting prepayments and accruals or depreciation), post them as normal.

 What reports should I produce?